gnosisadvisory/gnosisadvisory.github.io/_posts/2026-07-22-replacing-pitchbook-market-sizing-tool.md

 By creating our own products, we accomplished three things: cost reduction, an auditable methodology, and proprietary processes. **I no longer pay for a database provider, which can run between $10,000 and $70,000**, because I can show that each data point was created from reputable open sources, and I control the process.
 The tool took around a month to develop and requires careful testing to avoid errors.

-> It doesn’t give us a strategic edge per se, but reassures clients, in the same way that knowing how to size a market and build a discounted cashflow model is theoretically something anyone with an Excel account could do, but you wouldn’t hire just anyone to do it.

 This has provided the firm with some credibility in a market where methodology is often opaque, and it has also provided a systematic paper trail that is not yet offered by large players or the data providers they use.
 It doesn’t give us a strategic edge per se, but reassures clients, in the same way that knowing how to size a market and build a discounted cashflow model is theoretically something anyone with an Excel account could do, but you wouldn’t hire just anyone to do it.

 ## An Automated market sizing product